OpenEvalProject/evals/manuscripts/elife-54822/v1/manuscript.md

 About 10% of genes related to amyloid clearance (5/46) differed by APOE or nPM.
 For amyloid clearance genes, only APOE3 carriers in both sexes responded to nPM (Figure 3E).
 Three genes responded to nPM with sex differences only in APOE3.
 For APOE3 females, Vav2 (+50%); Vav3 (decreased −50%); the Vav guanine nucleotide exchange factors mediate phagocytosis of fibrillar Aβ (Wilkinson et al., 2006).
 For APOE3 males, S100a9 (−60%), also known as Mrp14, regulates microglial phagocytosis of fibrillar Aβ (Kummer et al., 2012).
 Baseline expression of two complement genes was higher in APOE3 than APOE4: C3 (10-fold), C3ar1 (+50%).

-## Sex- and APOE- specific nPM-mediated NFKB responses
+### Sex- and APOE- specific nPM-mediated NFKB responses

 Next, we examined genes of the NFKB pathway, which regulate pro-inflammatory responses to nPM, as shown for responses of wildtype mice (B6 males) in hippocampus to nPM (Woodward et al., 2017a).
 In cerebral cortex, APOE-TR mice responded to nPM with a subset of genes downstream of NFKB (13%, 8/133) that differed by sex and APOE (Figure 4A).
 Two clusters of nPM responses were identified by Principal Component Analysis for these 133 NFKB downstream genes: Principal component (PC) 2 (20% of variance, nPM: sex interaction) and PC4 (2.5% of variance nPM:APOE4 interaction) (Figure 4B).

 ![Figure 4.](https://cdn.elifesciences.org/articles/54822/elife-54822-fig4-v1.jpg)

-**Figure 4.:** APOE specificity.(A) Stratified analysis of NFKB downstream genes responses to nPM.
+**Figure 4.:** (A) Stratified analysis of NFKB downstream genes responses to nPM.
 The combined IPA datasets included 133 NFKB downstream genes.
 (B) Principal component analysis of 133 NFKB downstream genes in APOE-TR: PC2 (20% of total variance) was associated with nPM: sex interaction; PC4 (2.5% of variance), associated with nPM:APOE interaction.
 (C) Protein levels of genes downstream of NFKB were correlated with PC2: positive correlations for CXCL1 and IL1B; inverse correlation with TNFA.
 Only females responded to nPM.
 Sample size of 4/genotype/sex/treatment.

 Cytokine protein levels were examined for association with these PCs in cerebral cortex.
 PC2, but not PC4, was correlated with TNFA (r = −0.39, p=0.02), IL1B (r = 0.51, p=0.002), and CXCL1 (r = 0.43, p=0.01) proteins (Figure 4C).
 Only females responded to nPM for these cytokines.
 These RNA and protein responses are notable for consistent sex-specific inflammatory responses to nPM.

-## Sex- and APOE allele-specific NRF2 responses
+### Sex- and APOE allele-specific NRF2 responses

 NRF2 downstream responses to nPM differed by sex and APOE (Figure 5A).
 The 60 responding genes included Gpx3, and Gstp1, Jun, Nfe2l1 (Nrf1), and several Maf family transcription factors.
 A subset of gene responses was validated by qPCR, for example Nrf1 (Figure 5B; Figure 1—figure supplement 4).
 Female B6 and APOE-TR had 2-fold or more Nrf2 downstream genes responding to nPM.
 PC2 is associated with nPM for interactions with sex (p=0.01) and APOE (p=0.02), 6.4% of the variance, mainly associated with APOE3 females (Figure 5C).
 The strong inverse correlation of Nrf2 PC2 with Nfkb PC2 (Figure 5E, r = - 0.95, p=0.0001) suggests crosstalk between these transcriptional factors during exposure to nPM.

 ![Figure 5.](https://cdn.elifesciences.org/articles/54822/elife-54822-fig5-v1.jpg)

-**Figure 5.:** Nrf2 responses to nPM in B6 and APOE-TR mice.(A) Heatmap of log2 fold changes of nPM responses, showing altered expression of at least 60 genes downstream of Nrf2, differing by sex or APOE genotype.
+**Figure 5.:** (A) Heatmap of log2 fold changes of nPM responses, showing altered expression of at least 60 genes downstream of Nrf2, differing by sex or APOE genotype.
 (B) Validation by qPCR of Nfe2l1 (Nrf1) changes in RNAseq.
 (C) Principal component analysis of 513 Nrf2 downstream genes in APOE-TR: Only PC2 (6.4% of variance) had nPM-sex interaction (p=0.01) and APOE (p=0.02).
 APOE3 females had the highest nPM response.
 (D) PC2 of Nrf2 downstream genes varied inversely (R2 = 0.91, p=0.0001) with the PC2 of Nfkb downstream genes.
 Sample size of 4/genotype/sex/treatment.

-## Inhibitory effects of NRF2 on NFKB response to nPM
+### Inhibitory effects of NRF2 on NFKB response to nPM

 The relationship of NRF2 and NFKB responses of nPM was further explored in an independent dose-response experiment.
 The duration of inhalation exposure was only 3 weeks to assess the initial responses of nPM by male C57BL/6 mice.
 After 3-week exposure to 300 μg/m3 nPM, the cerebral cortex had nuclear translocation of NRF2 protein (+50%) and increased cytosolic NFKBP65 (+25%) (Figure 6A).
 Downstream of NRF2, the rate limiting enzyme of glutathione synthetase (GCLC) had dose-dependent increase correlated with Nrf2 mRNA (r, 0.6, p=0.005) (Figure 6B).
 Nrf2 and Nfkb responses of B6 male mice at three nPM doses had opposing changes of increased Nrf2 mRNA, but decreased Nfkbp65, Nfkbp50 mRNA and IL2 protein, all with dose-dependence (Figure 6C).